warriorguo/zertcore5/README.md

 4. Try best to hide the details of multi-thread, multi-server communication, make the functions easy to understand and use.

 Known Issue:
-1. The compile time was extremely slow since lots of template apply.
+1.The compile time was extremely slow since lots of template apply.
 I am not sure to optimize it in this version, may be I need to fix it with rewriting the whole things in the next version.
-2.	*ThreadSingleton* didnt work if not in thread.
+2.*ThreadSingleton* didnt work if not in thread.

 Features: